A site or project administrator can test security settings by impersonating a user, group, or role

 In some cases you'll want to impersonate multiple roles simultaneously.
 For example, when testing specialized roles such as Specimen Requester or Assay Designer, you would typically add Reader (or another role that grants read permissions), since the specialized roles don't include read permissions themselves.

-To return to your own account, click [user account link] > Stop Impersonating
+To return to your own account, click the Stop Impersonating

 When any admin impersonates a user from the project users page, the administrator sees the perspective of the impersonated user within the current project.
 All projects that the impersonated user may have access to outside the current project are invisible while in impersonation mode.
 For example, when impersonating a project-scoped group, a project administrator who navigates outside the project will have limited permissions (having only the permissions that Guests and All Site Users have).
 Site admins who want to impersonate a user across the entire site can do so from the site users page or the admin console.